AlexOrlek/MOBtyping/README.md

 ```

-python parentscript.py pNUC 14 10
+python parentscript.py pNUC 5 10

 ```

-Navigate to the '/output_final' directory and select the file 'FINAL_OUTPUT_mobtyped_plasmids_1_14.tsv'.
+Navigate to the '/output_final' directory and select the file 'FINAL_OUTPUT_mobtyped_plasmids_1_5.tsv'.
 You will find that pNUC has been typed as MOBQ.
-To explain the '1_14' suffix: '1' indicates that the file has been generated using the first column of evalues specified in the 'mobtyping_evalues' file (by default this is the only set of evalues that can be selected); '14' is the maximum number of iterations run.
+To explain the '1_5' suffix: '1' indicates that the file has been generated using the first column of evalues specified in the 'mobtyping_evalues' file (by default this is the only set of evalues that can be selected); '5' is the maximum number of iterations run (in this example, 5 iterations have been used for speed).